Edit: This garbage collector is superseded by the new-and-improved one. The design principles and objectives covered in this post still apply

 When there is some Bluetooth activity, we can think of it as if the Bluetooth component takes the stage for a short time to do its work, and then afterward, packs itself up and go back to its idle/dormant state.
 While the component is active, it will likely consume more memory, as it juggles Bluetooth messages in memory, or whatever else it needs to perform its activities.
 We hope that in most cases, when it’s done processing the Bluetooth event, it can pack up and release memory before waiting dormant until the next event.
 While it’s packed up, the “stage” is clear (there is free memory) for other components wake up and do what they need to do to respond to other events as they come.

 This model works best when you’re operating in a single-threaded environment.

 This is the kind of situation that Microvium has been optimized for.

 In this model, the memory that an average component uses while dormant is 12 times more costly than the additional memory it uses while active, because the average dormant memory is multiplied by the number of dormant components, while in this model, there is only one active component at a time.

-While this example is an oversimplification, I think it still illustrates the point I’m making: for applications with dynamic memory allocation, memory held by a component for a long time is typically more expensive than memory held for a short time.
+While this example is an oversimplification, I think it still illustrates the point I’m making: for applications with dynamic memory allocation, memory held by a component for a long time is typically more expensive than memory held for a short time (see also Short-lived memory is cheaper).
 Microvium can be used in situations where this is not the case, but it’s optimized for situations where this is the case.

-What kind of memory overhead am I talking about?
+What kind of memory overhead is related to the GC?
 Here are some examples: